heysushil/python-practice-set/solutions/python_basic_excercise.md

     print(divisorList)

-2. Exercise 2 (and Solution)
-> Ask the user for a string and print out whether this string is a palindrome or not.
+2. Ask the user for a string and print out whether this string is a palindrome or not.
 (A palindrome is a string that reads the same forwards and backwards.)

     wrd=input("\nPlease enter a word")
     wrd=str(wrd)